PostImpressionist/game/README.md

 # game
-Simple CRUD app with MySQL and front-end to test Spring technology
+Simple CRUD app with MySQL and JS-CSS front-end to test Spring technology